TheOfficialPeter/webscraping.github.io/README.md

 ![group js - Chat - Visual Studio Code 12_6_2022 10_36_50 PM](https://user-images.githubusercontent.com/57006688/206017893-3617bf8b-402a-4e85-b831-8f0d47e52d68.png)

 Then select the recommended one.
 Great!
 Now we have Python installed and connected with Vscode.<br/>
-We can now create python files and run them within Vscode
+We can now create python files and run them within Vscode.

+### Installing libraries

+By now you should know what command prompt is.
+We will be using it to install the required libraries.
+At the start of each section I will show how you can install the required libraries.
+Some might not require installation (Requests library is pre-installed), but I will state how when it does.

 ## Introduction to Requests